McDonnell Douglas: 1980–1989

 In 1984, McDonnell Douglas expanded into helicopters by purchasing Hughes Helicopters from the Summa Corporation for $470 million.
 Hughes Helicopters was made a subsidiary initially and renamed McDonnell Douglas Helicopter Systems in August 1984.
 McDonnell Douglas Helicopters's most successful product was the Hughes-designed AH-64 Apache attack helicopter.

-In 1986, MD-11 was launched, an improved and upgraded version of DC-10.
+In 1986, the MD-11 was introduced, an improved and upgraded version of the DC-10.
 The MD-11 was the most advanced trijet aircraft to be developed.
-It sold 200 units, but was discontinued in 2001 after the merger with Boeing as it competed with the Boeing 777.
-The final commercial aircraft design to be made by McDonnell Douglas came in 1988.
-The MD-90 was a stretched version of the MD-80, equipped with International Aero Engines V2500 turbofans, the largest rear-mounted engines ever on a commercial jet.
-The MD-95, a modern regional airliner closely resembling the DC-9-30, was the last McDonnell Douglas designed commercial jet produced.
+Since 1990 it sold 200 units, but was discontinued in 2001 after the merger with Boeing as it competed with the Boeing 777.
+The final commercial aircraft design to be produced by McDonnell Douglas came in 1988.
+The MD-90 was a stretched version of the MD-80, powered by International Aero Engines V2500 turbofans, the largest rear-mounted engines ever used on a commercial jet.
+The MD-95, a modern regional airliner closely resembling the DC-9-30, was the last McDonnell Douglas designed commercial jet to be produced.

 On January 13, 1988, McDonnell Douglas and General Dynamics won the US Navy Advanced Tactical Aircraft (ATA) contract.
 The US$4.83 billion contract was to develop the A-12 Avenger II, a stealth, carrier-based, long-range flying wing attack aircraft that would replace the A-6 Intruder.

-In January 1989, Robert Hood, Jr was appointed President to lead the Douglas Aircraft Division, replacing retiring President Jim Worsham.
+In January 1989, Robert Hood, Jr was appointed president to lead the Douglas Aircraft Division, replacing retiring President Jim Worsham.
 McDonnell Douglas then introduced a major reorganization called the Total Quality Management System (TQMS).
 TQMS ended the functional setup where engineers with specific expertise in aerodynamics, structural mechanics, materials, and other technical areas worked on several different aircraft.
 This was replaced by a product-oriented system where they focus on one specific airplane.
 As part of reorganization, 5,000 managerial and supervisory positions were eliminated at Douglas.
 The former managers could apply for 2,800 newly created posts; the remaining 2,200 would lose their managerial responsibilities.
 The reorganization reportedly led to widespread loss of morale at the company and TQMS was nicknamed "Time to Quit and Move to Seattle" by employees referring to the competitor Boeing headquartered in Seattle, Washington.